 Calculations include an overall home value (Zestimate), rental cost (Rent Zestimate), and refi payment estimate based on current interest rate trends.
 These valuations also account for seasonal changes, regional metrics, changes within the last 30 days, and can even provide a one-year price forecast for a home.

-While Zestimates aren’t exact—they have about a 1% to 3% margin of error, depending on your area and market—they offer a strong starting point when analyzing your home’s value.
+While Zestimates aren’t exact—nationwide they have a 1.9% margin of error for on-market homes and 7.5% for off-market homes—they offer a strong starting point when analyzing your home’s value.
 Zillow offers more than two dozen real estate-based apps between all major platforms, including the App Store and Google Play, making it easy to track and manage your property values at any time, from anywhere.

 Most Accurate: Redfin